 Set the settings to the set of settings I set.
 (You can tell what they are by the pictures, knucklehead.)

-You will notice you have to repeat the font parts of step 4 of this page; this is because Windowblinds wasn't made with foresight.
+Please notice you might have to repeat the font parts of step 4 of this page; this is because Windowblinds wasn't made with foresight.
 Why didn't I tell you to apply the font settings after I told you about Windowblinds?
 This page wasn't made with foresight, either.

 One thing to note, you better not use Windowblinds 11 on Windows 10.
 The likelihood of the destruction of your OS increases exponentially.
 (It makes sense, this page is for Windows 11, not 10, dummies.)